twisted/twisted/docs/core/development/policy/coding-standard.rst

             """

-Docstrings are written in epytext format; more documentation is available in the `Epytext Markup Language documentation <http://epydoc.sourceforge.net/manual-epytext.html>`_ .
+Docstrings are written in epytext format; more documentation is available in the `Epytext Markup Language documentation <http://epydoc.sourceforge.net/manual-epytext.html>`_.
+Please note that pydoctor, the software we use to generate the documentation, links to the Python standard library if you use ``L{}`` with standard Python types (e.g. ``L{str}``).

 Additionally, to accommodate emacs users, single quotes of the type of the docstring's triple-quote should be escaped.
 This will prevent font-lock from accidentally fontifying large portions of the file as a string.